tdeekens/flopflip/readme.md

 ## Documentation

-Flopflip allows you to manage feature flags through [LaunchDarkly](https://launchdarkly.com/) within an application written using React with or without Redux.
+Flopflip allows you to manage feature flags through the notion of adapters (e.g. LaunchDarkly or LocalStorage) within an application written using React with or without Redux.

 ### `@flopflip/react-redux` & `@flopflip/react-broadcast` API & exports

-- `ConfigureFlopFlip` a component to configure LaunchDarkly (alternative to the store enhancer)
+- `ConfigureFlopFlip` a component to configure flopflip with an adapter (alternative to the store enhancer)
 - `withFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 - `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a component
 - `injectFeatureToggles` a HoC to inject requested feature toggles from existing feature toggles onto the `props` of a component
 - `FeatureToggled` a component conditionally rendering its `children` based on the status of a passed feature flag
 - `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state
-- `createFlopFlipEnhancer` a redux store enhancer to configure LaunchDarkly and add feature toggle state to your redux store
+- `createFlopFlipEnhancer` a redux store enhancer to configure flipflip and add feature toggle state to your redux store

 #### Configuration